Veterinary Technology – Wildlife Rehabilitation

 Why Study Wildlife Rehabilitation at Northern College?

-- Learn the specific knowledge involved with preserving their natural ecosystem and reducing mortality and suffering in orphaned, injured, and sick wild animals.
+• Gain specialized knowledge in preserving natural ecosystems and reducing mortality and suffering in orphaned, injured, and sick wild animals.

 Work Integrated Learning Opportunities